-In this text, I have tried to answer the question about what is mummy sleeping bag.
-I gave a few examples which are currently available on Amazon, so just follow the links for updates about prices.
+In this text, I have tried to answer the question about what a mummy sleeping bag is.
+I gave a few examples which are currently available on the market, so just follow the links for more details.
 I hope the text was useful to you, please feel free to share it with others.

 Thank you for reading and please leave some comment in the box below.